andyrich/GSP_dashboard_hydrograph/readme.md

 4) start the application:

     python app_multi.py (for the api-like version)
-    python app_time_since_update.py (for the map showing time since updates for manual measurements or pressure transducers) python app_gwl_hydros.py (map of hydrographs with selection for depth/rmp's etc)
+    does not work -- python app_time_since_update.py (for the map showing time since updates for manual measurements or pressure transducers) python app_gwl_hydros.py (map of hydrographs with selection for depth/rmp's etc)

 ### to test app, try: